Quantization of canonical bases and the quantum symplectic double: Duality map for the quantum Poisson variety

 is an integral linear combination of expressions of the form $\sum_s\varepsilon_{is}\mathbf{e}_s$. \end{lemma}

-\begin{proof} Consider the triangle in $T$ that includes $i\in I-J$ as one of its edges and label the other edges as follows:
+\begin{proof} Consider the triangle in $T$ that includes $p\in I-J$ as one of its edges and label the other edges as follows:

-We can define a vector associated to this edge $i$ as $\mathbf{y}_i=\mathbf{e}_i+\mathbf{e_j}-\mathbf{e_k}$.
+We can define a vector associated to this edge $p$ as $\mathbf{y}_p=\mathbf{e}_p+\mathbf{e}_q-\mathbf{e}_r$.
 Fix an edge $j\in J$.
 For any endpoint $v$ of $j$, there is a collection of edges of $T$ that start at $v$ and lie in the counterclockwise direction from~$j$.
-Consider an arc $j'$ that goes diagonally across $j$, intersecting each of these edges transversally and terminating on the boundary.
+Consider a path $j'$ that goes diagonally across $j$, intersecting each of these edges transversally and terminating on the boundary.
 An example is illustrated below.

-Given such an arc $j'$, let $E_j$ be the set of all edges in $T$ that $j'$ crosses.
+Given such a path $j'$, let $E_j$ be the set of all edges in $T$ that $j'$ crosses.
 Then we can form the sum